We Value Your Privacy

 Cookies; web analytics

-- We may contact you to inform you about IDC news, services, features, and special offers and to invite you to our events that we believe may be of interest to you on the basis of our legitimate interest, including the provision of marketing communication within the limits prescribed by law.
+- We may contact you to inform you about IDC news, services, features, and special offers and to invite you to our events that we believe may be of interest to you, including the provision of marketing communication within the limits prescribed by law.
+Where required, we will request your consent prior to sending any such communication.

 - Please note, however, that we may occasionally send you important information (including via email) about the IDC services you are using or have used, including changes to applicable terms and conditions, and/or other communication or notifications, as may be required to fulfil our legal and contractual obligations.
 Such communication is not affected by your marketing communication preferences.